OfficeDev/office-js-docs-pr/docs/excel/custom-functions-volatile.md

 Custom functions allow you to create your own volatile functions, which may be useful when handling dates, times, random numbers, and modeling.
 For example, [Monte Carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method
 ) require the generation of random inputs to determine an optimal solution.

 If choosing to autogenerate your JSON file, declare a volatile function with the JSDOC comment tag `@volatile`.
+From more information on autogeneration, see [Create JSON metadata for custom functions](custom-functions-json-autogeneration.md).

 ## See also